kazssym/bitbucket-api-client.java/README.md

 Bitbucket accounts, though they can do nothing yet but log in.

-To configure the client credentials by Java system properties, set `org.vx68k.bitbucket.api.client.example.oauth.id` to the client identifier (consumer key) and `org.vx68k.bitbucket.api.client.example.oauth.secret` to the corresponding client secret (consumer secret).
+To configure the client credentials by Java system properties, set `org.vx68k.bitbucket.api.client.example.oauth.clientId` to the client identifier (consumer key) and `org.vx68k.bitbucket.api.client.example.oauth.clientSecret` to the corresponding client secret (consumer secret).
-If you do not set the system properties, the values of environment variables `BITBUCKET_CLIENT_ID` and `BITBUCKET_CLIENT_SECRET` will be used as the client credentials instead, and it would be useful if you cannot set any Java system properties for the web application.
+If you do not set the system properties, the values of environment variables `BITBUCKET_CLIENT_ID` and `BITBUCKET_CLIENT_SECRET` will be used as the client credentials instead, and it would be useful if you cannot set any system properties for the web application.